Alluxio/alluxio/docs/en/contributor/Building-Alluxio-From-Source.md

 $ ./bin/alluxio-start.sh local SudoMount
 ```

 To verify that Alluxio is running, you can visit [http://localhost:19999](http://localhost:19999) or check the log in the `alluxio/logs` directory.
-You can also run a simple program:
+The `worker.log` and `master.log` files will typically be the most useful.
+It may take a few seconds for the web server to start.
+You can also run a simple program to test that data can be read and written to Alluxio's UFS:

 ```bash
 $ ./bin/alluxio runTests